top of page

 It always amazes me when I read lists of suggestions for supplemental income.
 It's like a big brainstorming session out of context.

 For example, the idea of writing a book might be a good one, but is it practical for you right now?
 Do you have the time and the energy to dedicate to book writing?
-And do you have the means to promote your book, even if it's just an e-book?
+And do you have the means to promote your book, even if it's just a short e-book?

 • Your time and availability.
 How much time do you have to dedicate to developing another stream of income?